Consensys/besu-sample-networks/README.md

 ## Example Network Setups
 All our documentation can be found on the [Besu documentation site](https://besu.hyperledger.org/Tutorials/Examples/Private-Network-Example/).

-There are multiple examples in this repo, and each has a POW(proof of work) and POA(proof of authority) setup.
-Each setup comprises a minimum of 4 ethereum nodes with monitoring tools like:
+There are multiple examples in this repo, and each has a Proof of Work(POW) and Proof of Authority(POA) setup.
+Each setup comprises a minimum of 4 Ethereum nodes with monitoring tools like:
 - [Alethio Lite Explorer](https://besu.hyperledger.org/en/stable/HowTo/Deploy/Lite-Block-Explorer/) to explore blockchain data at the block, transaction, and account level
 - [Metrics monitoring](https://besu.hyperledger.org/en/stable/HowTo/Monitor/Metrics/) via prometheus and grafana to give you insights into how the chain is progressing
 - Optional [logs monitoring](https://besu.hyperledger.org/en/latest/HowTo/Monitor/Elastic-Stack/) to give you real time logs of the nodes.
 This feature is enabled with a `-e` flag when starting the sample network

 The examples also include architecture diagrams to visually show components.
 They generally use the POA (IBFT2 algorithm) setup, and to view the architecture diagrams for the POW (ethash) setup please see the `images` folder (where the POA variants have different suffixes).

-Each section also includes a few use cases personas (intended as guidelines only).
+Each section also includes use case personas (intended as guidelines only).

 **To start services and the network:**